 Address and Phone:

 San Diego’s second closest casino is 25 miles or (40 kilometers) away from the heart of the city.
 It would take you around 35 to 50 minutes to drive to the Sycuan.

-This casino-only building (the resort/hotel/golf course is 4 miles to west), has 2,000 slot machines and 40 table games.
-There is also an 18 table poker room, making it the largest poker room in San Diego.
+As for gambling, the expanded casino has over 2,000 slot machines and 56 table games.
+There is also a bingo hall and a 17 table poker room, making it the largest poker room in San Diego.

-In addition to five restaurants, the resort boasts a large theater that plays host to some pretty big name comedy and musical acts.
+Including their new food court, (dubbed “The Commons”), there are thirteen different dining options, plus a Starbucks.
+The resort also boasts a large theater that plays host to some pretty big name comedy and musical acts.

 El Cajon, CA 92019

 Barona Resort & Casino – (Blue pin)

 This 400 room hotel/casino is located 28 miles or 45 kilometers, north and east of San Diego.
 It’s between a 35 minute to one hour drive to Barona from downtown.